-We do our best to always produce or buy healthy foods or foodstuff for consumption.
-Notwithstanding, if we are not careful in the handling of these foods or foodstuff, we are likely to render them poisonous or less nutritious.
+We need to consider food storage and preservation whiles do our best to always produce or buy healthy foods or foodstuff for consumption.
+Notwithstanding, if we are not careful in the handling of these foods or foodstuff, we are likely to make them poisonous or less nutritious.

-These are very simple things you must do or avoid whiles we try to keep our food safe and healthy for consumption over a period.
+These are very simple things you must do or avoid in food storage and preservation to keep our food safe and healthy for consumption over a period.

 - Cool hot foods down by immersing the pot in an ice bath or cold water.